 This domestic buffalo is now widespread across a lot of the world, including Egypt and the Caribbean.
 It is similar in appearance to the Cape buffalo, just half the size and with protruding horns.

 Note that there are no water buffalo in sub-Saharan Africa.
-So when you see a buffalo on a safari don’t be the amateur shouting out “water buffalo!”
+So when you see a buffalo on a safari, don’t be the amateur shouting out, “water buffalo!”

 Wild water buffalo

 These were the ancestors of domestic water buffalo and are the largest of all buffalo species.
-They demonstrate that through domestication and overbreeding the water buffalo has halved in size.
+They demonstrate that through domestication and overbreeding, the water buffalo has halved in size.

-The Most Dangerous Member of the Big Five
+Cape Buffalo Attacks: The Most Dangerous Member of the Big Five

 The big five are not the biggest five animals, nor the five most impressive safari animals.
 These are the brave five animals that attack hunters.

-Difficult is a relative term of course – is it that difficult to shoot an animal from distance, with a team of armed trackers in support?
+Difficult is a relative term, of course – is it that difficult to shoot an animal from a distance with a team of armed trackers in support?

-It is believed that Cape buffalo have killed more big game hunters than any other African animal.
+Some believe that Cape buffalo have killed more big game hunters than any other African animal.
 Go buffalo!

-It’s almost estimated that Cape buffalo kill over 200 people every year.
-However, be wary of claims that they kill more than any other African animal because the same claim is also made of hippos and crocodiles.
+Estimates suggest that Cape buffalo kill over 200 people every year.
+However, be wary of claims that they kill more than any other African animal because people have made the same claim about hippos and crocodiles.

 Mature Cape buffalo bulls can weigh up to 1000 kg (2200 lbs).
 That’s one ton of brawn and muscle not afraid to charge when threatened.